 Mechanical installation of the flow cell requires that it be mounted to a wall or other convenient flat surface.
-Alternatively, the mounting holes on the plate will accommodate a 2" U-bolt for mounting the plate to a 2" pipe.
 Figure 8 below shows the dimensions and mounting hole locations for the flow cell.
 Be sure to allow enough clearance on the left side of the flow cell for insertion and removal of the sensor.
 About 12 inches clearance is recommended.